icecreamjs/icecream/docs/how-it-works.md

 };
 ```

-You have in this model the state of the counter with his initial value and the reducers to mutate the state.
+You have in this model the state of the counter with its initial value and the reducers to mutate the state.
 Even if we don't use any effects or listeners, keys must be there with an empty object.
 Model's structure are immutable, if you want to know more about it, you can directly click [here](https://icecreamjs.netlify.com/docs/models).

-Ok, you remember the code at the top of this page?
-Well we do exactly the same thing here:
+Ok, do you remember the code at the top of this page?
+Well, we do exactly the same thing here:

 ```js
 // index.js